tdwg/bdq/tg2/_review/docs/guide/users/index.md

 ## 2 Context for Quality, Uses and Purposes (non-normative)

 Data do not have quality in the abstract; they only have quality with respect to a particular use.
-The Fitness for Use Framework (see [Fitness For Use Framework Ontology Guide](../bdqffdq/index.md)) in the BDQ standard describes uses for data as `Use Cases`.
+The Fitness For Use Framework (see [Fitness For Use Framework Ontology Guide](../bdqffdq/index.md)) in the BDQ standard describes uses for data as `Use Cases`.

 A set of Tests appropriate to a`Use Case` is run on a set of data and a `Data Quality Report` is produced.
 Both the Tests and the associated report should be interpreted in the context of that `Use Case`.